antoineletacon/project/README.md

 For LIBOR 3M USD : Long-term level of the mean = 0.02
 ```

-* For simplification and design purposes, the parameters rho, kappa, theta, lambda and sigma are fixed.
+* For simplification and design purposes, the Heston Model parameters rho, kappa, theta, lambda and sigma are fixed.
 ```sh
 rho = 0.6 | kappa = 1 | theta = 0.1 | lambda = 0 | sigma = 0.1
 ```